vhive-serverless/vSwarm/tools/profiler/README.md

 The profiling tool utilizes the `kubectl top command` to measure the CPU and memory utilization of the functions.
 This command requires `metrics-server` to be deployed.
 The YAML file for metrics-server is located at `./metrics-server/components.yaml` (User can utilize `-metset` or `--metrics_server` to change this path).
 The metrics-server is configured to monitor the utilization every 15 seconds.
 Hence, it is recommended that the number of sampling points be given such that the time between samples(duration/sample_iter) is greater than 15s to avoid oversampling.

-A profile has also been provided for the functions in the vSwarm suite.
+A compressed profile file has also been provided for the functions in the vSwarm suite.
 The profiling was done on the `c220g5` node in the Cloudlab Wisconsin cluster.

 ## Plotting